alexnimo/Nimo-Awesome_repo/Nimo-Awesome_repo.md

           <li>Top 10 Awesome Open-Source Adversary Simulation Tools: https://fourcore.io/blogs/top-10-open-source-adversary-emulation-tools</li>
           <li>artifact malware-samples - malicious artifacts which can be used to test code SCA and SAST scanners: https://github.com/DataDog/security-labs-pocs/tree/main/malware-samples</li>
             <li>ATTPwn - a computer security tool designed to emulate adversaries.
 The tool aims to bring emulation of a real threat into closer contact with implementations based on the techniques and tactics from the MITRE ATT&CK framework: https://github.com/ElevenPaths/ATTPwn</li>
+            <li>derf (Detection Replay Framework) - is an "Attacks As A Service" framework, allowing the emulation of offensive techniques and generation of repeatable detection samples from a UI - without the need for End Users to install software, use the CLI or possess credentials in the target environment: https://github.com/vectra-ai-research/derf</li>

   </p3>
   </ul>